BrakeZap/BrakeZap/README.md

 # Hi there! 👋

 I'm **Kyle Smith**, a 23-year-old freelance Java developer from California.
-Beyond programming, I have a passion for programming language theory and design.
+Beyond programming, I have a passion for language theory and design.

 In my free time, you'll often find me:
 - Creating **Minecraft plugins/mods**